-Criteria for Capsular Invasion
+Criteria for Tumor Capsular Invasion

-While conceptually simple, there is no consensus as to the definition of capsular invasion.
+While conceptually simple, there is no consensus as to the definition of the tumor capsular invasion.
 Some authorities require complete transgression of the capsule, while other authorities do not require complete transgression of the capsule.
 Figure 2 depicts the various histologic appearances for the presence or absence of capsular invasion.
 While a number of the illustrated representations of capsular invasion would be accepted by all pathologists (eg, C, D, E, H), other depictions listed as "Not yet" (eg, F, G, I) may be acceptable to some pathologists as representing capsular invasion.
-The impact of previous biopsy may confound the interpretation of capsular invasion and must be considered.
+The use of multiple levels can assist the diagnosis of the tumor capsular invasion.
+The impact of previous biopsy may confound the interpretation of capsular invasion and must be considered.2

 Figure 2.
-Capsular invasion (CI).
+Tumor Capsular invasion (CI).
 Schematic drawing for the interpretation of the presence or absence of CI.
 The diagram depicts a follicular neoplasm (orange) surrounded by a fibrous capsule (green).
 A. Bosselation on the inner aspect of the capsule does not represent CI.
 B. Sharp tumor bud invades into but not through the capsule suggesting invasion requiring deeper sections to exclude.
 C. Tumor totally transgresses the capsule invading beyond the outer contour of the capsule qualifying as CI.
-D. Tumor clothed by thin (probably new) fibrous capsule but already extending beyond an imaginary (dotted)

-line drawn through the outer contour of the capsule qualifying as CI.
+D. Tumor clothed by thin (probably new) fibrous capsule but already extending beyond an imaginary (dotted) line drawn through the outer contour of the capsule qualifying as CI.
 E. Satellite tumor nodule with similar features (architecture, cytomorphology) to the main tumor lying outside the capsule qualifying as CI.
 F. Follicles aligned perpendicular to the capsule suggesting invasion requiring deeper sections to exclude.
 G. Follicles aligned parallel to the capsule do not represent CI.
 H. Mushroom-shaped tumor with total transgression of the capsule qualifies as CI.
 I. Mushroom-shaped tumor within but not through the capsule suggests invasion requiring deeper sections to exclude invasion.
 J. Neoplastic follicles in the fibrous capsule with a degenerated appearance accompanied by lymphocytes and siderophages does not represent CI but rather capsular rupture related to prior fine-needle aspiration.